radareorg/radare2-book/scripting/loops.md

-One of the most common task in automation is looping through something.
+One of the most common task in automation is looping through something, there are multiple ways to do this in radare2.

-There are multiple ways to loop over something.
-First, most known one - loop over flags:
+We can loop over flags:
 ```
 @@ flagname-regex
 ```